metacpan/metacpan-cpan-extracted/distros/A/App-Greple-xlate/README.md

 # VERSION

-Version 0.29
+Version 0.30

 # DESCRIPTION

 **Greple** **xlate** module find desired text blocks and replace them by the translated text.
-Currently DeepL (`deepl.pm`) and ChatGPT (`gpt3.pm`) module are implemeted as a back-end engine.
+Currently DeepL (`deepl.pm`) and ChatGPT (`gpt3.pm`) module are implemented as a back-end engine.
+Experimental support for gpt-4 is also included.

 If you want to translate normal text blocks in a document written in the Perl's pod style, use **greple** command with `xlate::deepl` and